Golf Psychology: How to Stay Focused and Confident When Putting

 Let It Go

 If your mind is focused on each step of the pre-putt routine, you will not have time to engage in negative thinking.
-If your mind wanders during this process rather than remaining focused step by step, it will not put you in the best state of mind to sink your putt
+If your mind wanders during this process rather than remaining focused step by step, it will not put you in the best state of mind to sink your putt.
+And remember, if you get frustrated, take a deep breath and let it go.

 How to Stay Confident When Putting

 You might be wondering, “How can I stay confident if I’m missing putts?” and it’s a fair question.
-While it’s tough to commit your good shots to memory and learn from, then erase the bad ones.
+While it’s tough to commit your good shots to memory or erase your bad ones, there are a few tricks you can keep in mind to control overthinking and shift your focus in a productive direction.

-Realize that true confidence comes from preparation.
-Only through intentional practice will you find success in challenging situations and build confidence that is not dependent on results.
+The more putts you've hit off the course, the more ready you'll feel during game time.
+Realize that true confidence comes from preparation, and then trust that you've trained your body to develop the right instincts.
+Only through intentional practice will you find success in challenging situations and build confidence that is not solely dependent on results.

-Making the choice to focus on the best putts and view misses as outliers is similar to how basketball legend Larry Bird approached free-throw shooting.
-He saw each miss as something that raised his overall chances of making the next one.
+Making the choice to focus on the best putts and view misses as outliers is similar to how legendary golfer Gary Player thought.
+He said, “The more I work and practice, the luckier I seem to get.”

 Staying focused and confident on the greens takes effort and awareness from within, no matter your skill level.
 Confidence is the result of the decisions we make every day in how we speak to ourselves and the attitude we bring to taking challenges head-on.